shabie68/qr-code-generator/README.md

 	- GuzzleHttp for HTTP client functionality

+OpenRouter AI API Key Setup*****

+	- To enable AI-powered personalized sentence generation on the dashboard, you need to:

+	- Register for an API key at OpenRouter.ai

+	- Add the API key to your .env file under the OPENROUTER_KEY variable

+	- Make sure your local environment has internet access for API calls

 NOTE*****

 It also include the SYSTEM ARCHITECTURE AND DATA FLOW DIAGRAM in the root directory